Using a highly available Microsoft SQL Server database for ArcGIS service data can avoid downtime for your web services.

 Note that Microsoft has deprecated database mirroring.
 Consider using an AlwaysOn solution instead of mirroring.

 The following sections explain what information you need to provide to connect from ArcGIS to highly available SQL Server databases:

 AlwaysOn Availability Groups and Failover Cluster Instances

 A Failover Cluster Instance provides a redundant SQL Server instance to which clients can connect if one instance fails.
 Availability Groups allow you to specify a set of primary databases and up to four sets of read-only secondary databases spread over Failover Cluster Instances.
-Be sure to read the SQL Server AlwaysOn documentation on the Microsoft Developer Network before implementing this solution.
+Be sure to read the SQL Server AlwaysOn documentation in Microsoft documentation before implementing this solution.